vishwas-r/Export-CanvasJS-Chart-Data-as-CSV/README.md

 This is a plugin for CanvasJS Charts that allows you to export and save CanvasJS Chart's data as CSV.

 ## CanvasJS
 CanvasJS is built from ground up for high performance data visualization and can render millions of data points in a matter of milliseconds.
-CanvasJS is trusted by 500K+ users in 192 Countries.
-Customers include Microsoft, NASA, Apple, Intel, Boing, Samsung, BMW, Sony, HP etc
+Charts are beautiful and API is very simple to use.

 ### How to Use?